It's drag queens vs. schoolgirls at Broadway's Tony awards

-NEW YORK A precocious moppet with an edge will face off against a proud drag queen when the annual Tony awards, Broadway's highest honours, are bestowed on Sunday night.
+NEW YORK, June 9 A precocious moppet with an edge will face off against a proud drag queen when the annual Tony awards, Broadway's highest honors, are bestowed on Sunday night.

 "Kinky Boots," an adaptation of a British film about a struggling shoe factory reinventing itself by making boots for drag queens, topped the Tony nominations with 13.